 Situated at the head of Port Phillip Bay on the Yarra River, Melbourne is a bustling, cosmopolitan city.
 The city was named after Lord Melbourne, who was prime minister of England at the time of Melbourne's founding.
 Its geographic position at the mouth of the Yarra River lends itself to being Australia's busiest cargo port.
 In addition to being Victoria's financial capital, the city also offers a full range of cultural activities and sporting events, such as the Victorian Arts Center, the Moomba Festival, the Spoleto Arts Festival, horse racing's Melbourne Cup, and the Grand Final.

 This institution offers a large selection of courses, with strengths in engineering, liberal arts, information technology, science, business, and education.
-To learn more information about specific courses at Monash University, visit their course catalog to view options by units (classes) or by college.
+To learn more information about specific courses at Monash University, visit their course catalog to review courses by units (classes) or by college.
 Various Monash courses have been pre-approved for exchange students.
-View course restrictions that apply to study abroad students.
+Review course restrictions that apply to study abroad students.

 You will take regular courses with local students at this institution.
 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You must take what the host institution considers to be a full-time load (generally, 24 Monash points which is the equivalent to 4 classes worth 12 - 16 credits).

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Melbourne Monash Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact firstname.lastname@example.org.